 "Pydon'ts" are short, to-the-point, meaningful Python programming tips.
-A Pydon't is something you should not do when programming in Python.
-In general, following a Pydon't will make you write more Pythonic code.
+Pydon'ts will help you write more Pythonic code.

 Let me know in the comments below if you are expecting any tips about any specific topics and leave an "emoji response" to show your support.

 Also, don't forget to subscribe to the newsletter so you don't miss a single Pydon't!

 I hope you learned something new!
 If you did, consider following the footsteps of the readers who bought me a slice of pizza 🍕.
 Your small contribution helps me produce this content for free and without spamming you with annoying ads.